Trivadis/pgoperate/README.md

 PG_CHECK_<CHECK NAME>_OCCURRENCE=
 ```

-Then check function must be defined in `check.lib` file.
+Then custom check function must be defined in `custom_check.lib` file.

-If check defined then function with the specified name will be executed from `check.lib` library.
+If check defined then function with the specified name will be executed from `custom_check.lib` library.

 Function must return 0 on check success and not 0 on check not passed.